MicrosoftDocs/powerapps-docs/powerapps-docs/mobile/use-custom-model-driven-app-on-mobile.md

   | :---:         |     :---:      |
   | ![Old process command.](media/process.png "Process command shown.")| ![Process command.](media/process-2.png "Process command hidden.")|

 - Some commands have been moved from the main set of commands to an overflow menu.
-This gives priority to other commands including custom commands.
+This gives priority to other commands, including custom commands.

 ### Tablet optimization for command bar